cckelly/jisho.js/README.md

 # jisho

-Node wrapper module for the Japanese dictionary jisho.org.
+Node wrapper module with audio support for the Japanese dictionary jisho.org.

-This is still a work in progress, please use with caution.
+Yes, it's been done before but with no easy way to also extract the audio provided from WaniKani.

+# Installation

+`npm install jisho.js`

+# API

+TODO

+# License

+MIT